econchick/new-coder/website/_posts/DataViz/2013-01-05-Part-0-Setup-for-DataViz.md

 $ cd new-coder/dataviz
 ```
 * Make sure you’ve installed [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and followed the steps above from Initial Requirements to set up your terminal correctly.
 More information can be find at virtualenvwrapper’s [docs](http://virtualenvwrapper.readthedocs.org/en/latest/).
 * To make a virtual environment specific to your Data Viz project, run the following command.
-You should see `(DataVizProject)` before your prompt.
+You should see `(DataVizProj)` before your prompt.

 ```bash
 $ mkvirtualenv DataVizProj